jweinst1/money-machines/README.md

 Posts here will also be posted on other blog platforms such as medium or wordpress, but this repo will always have the freshest, up to date work.

 If you are not familiar with CA or other types of automatan, you can read the [introduction here](/introduction.md).
+You can also read the [forward here](/forward.md).

 ## Posts